SharkLib/SharkLib/README.md

 # SharkLib
-I want share my experience to every one who want to learn Qt.
+I want share my experience to every one who want to learn
+ - Qt
+ - VTK
+ - Python
+ - Flutter

-It includes two parts, one is the basic knowledge of Qt, and another is how to use VTK in Qt.
+It includes 4 parts, one is the basic knowledge of Qt, and another is how to use VTK in Qt.

 [Qt](https://en.wikipedia.org/wiki/Qt_(software)) is a great liabrary to implement C++ software cross platform, once you finished your implement, you are ability to compile application for Windows, Mac, Linux, even Android and iOS.